 - Regular exercise: Try to be physically active for at least 30 minutes, five times a week, with a moderate intensity activity such as brisk walking or cycling.
 You should be working hard enough to raise your heart rate and break a sweat.

 - Stopping smoking: Smoking has an extremely harmful effect on the heart, lungs and blood vessels, including the blood vessels in the brain.
-Research shows that smokers have a 50 per cent greater chance of developing dementia than those who have never smoked, but this risk can be significantly reduced by quitting the habit.
+Research shows that smokers have a 50 per cent greater chance of developing dementia than those who have never smoked.

 What support can I get after a diagnosis of dementia?